Louise Alexander (dancer): Private life

 Nesbit also recalled Jay and Louise were fellow passengers on the Olympic, which sailed from New York on May 3, 1913.
 Jay and Louise returned on the Mauretania, arriving at New York from Liverpool on August 9, 1913.
 Listed on page 14 of the passenger list was Jay J. O'Brien and his "wife" Louise.
 On August 28, 1913, the following item appeared in Town Topics, Reports that the good-looking and popular Jay O'Brien, once a famous gentleman jockey, has been married to a certain attractive little dancer are said to be absolutely false.
 It is true that Louise and Jay happened to cross on the same steamer, and that, almost six months later, they quite accidentally happened to return on the same ocean.
 But matrimony?
 He's not that kind of a Jay.

 In September 1913 Jay and Louise entered a dance contest at Holly Arms on Long Island, and won the first prize trophy.
 A few months later it was reported that Mae Murray had replaced Louise Alexander as O'Brien's restaurant dance partner.
 O'Brien and Murray married in 1916.

 In 1917 Louise Alexander married restaurateur Joseph L. Pani.
 She filed for divorce in 1918, alleging that her private apartments at the Woodmansten Inn had been used by Pani for "orgies".
 The divorce was granted in 1919.

 In 1926 she married Park ("Pike") J. Larmon, a Dartmouth College graduate, and the couple soon moved to Bayside, Long Island, New York.
 He died in 1957, and Louise Alexander died the following year on October 28, 1958, at the age of 70.

 Legacy

 Louise Alexander's version of the Apache dance contributed strongly to that dance's initial theatrical success.
-Her other theatrical dances, including her exhibition ballroom dancing, helped spread the popularity of dances like the tango but had little enduring impact.

 Her 1914 employment of a black orchestral ensemble for playing her dance music, in venues where black musicians were infrequently seen, helped to advance acceptance of live black musicians into white-dominant culture.